rdrg/Datea/README.rst

 currently supporting community driven maps of reports.
 It was designed to include other participatory dynamics in the future.

+This is our first beta release.
 Instructions and more information will come later.

 If you are interested in using or contributing to this project, or want toknow a litle bit more about us or the plattform,